TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 > Prometheus, it's actually a time- series database....
-It's like a multi-dimensional model, with metric and some key-value pairs.
 It collects data from a wide array of sources, be it, infra-components, applications or  services.....
-That's through Exporters.
-Exporters expose metrics in a way that can be easily consumed by Prom.
-You can then make use of PromQl, to query the data, or have an Alerting manager setup / integrated with it, to trigger off notifications for anomalies.
+That's through Exporters. --> Expose metrics in a way that can be easily consumed by Prom.

+> Next step --> You can then make use of PromQL, to query the data, or have an Alerting manager setup / integrated with it, to trigger off notifications for anomalies.

 </br>

 A quick flow diagram to help you ingest this idea better:-

-            Application/Service/
            Infrastructure Component
                    |
                    v